Policy

 2.

-terminate the contract must be in writing and sent by certified mail.
-The
+The intent to terminate the contract must be in writing.
+The termination

-termination shall take effect on the date in the written notification, but not
+shall take effect on the date of the written notification, but not less than

 3.

-the rights, duties, and liabilities of the state agency or political
+Upon termination, the rights, duties, and liabilities of the state

 4.